owaisbakhtiar/JSON/README.md

 # JSON
 To open file, yarn then yarn start.

 NOTE: My JSON files are located in a folder named data.
-They use information from folder named models.
+They use information from a folder named models.
    This layout for JSON files is based on an Academind tutorial (React Native-Practical Guide) by Max Schwarzuller.

-Here is what I would like to learn.
 1: screens/CategoriesScreen.
+NOTE: I am just beginning to learn to pass parameters and props.
   I have a horizontal flatlist that returns CATEGORIESINFO using components/InfoCard.
-    I want to click on each circle and pass information from dummy-info-data/INFO (title & imageUrl) to screens/InfoDetailScreen, but I cannot learn how.
-I am only able to pass the id.
-I have tried options from a dozen tutorials with no luck.
+    I want to click on each circle and pass imageUrl and title from dummy-info-data/INFO to screens/InfoDetailScreen, but I cannot get this to work.
+I am able to pass catId, but nothing else.
+Not sure what I am doing wrong.

-2: When you click on the vertical flatlist (example: Dining) it will open a subCategory with dining options.
-I also want this screen to open a horizontal flatlist with additional (and different) info items that can be clicked to opn in screens/InfoDetailScreen.
+2: When you click on the main vertical flatlist (example: Dining) it will open a sub Category.
+I also want this to open a horizontal flatlist at the top like in the step above.
+I think this data needs to be part of the JSON for each sub-category (example: Dining would also have the information for the circle items in horizontal flatlist——Attractions would have the circle items for that horizontal flatlist.
   I have not worked on this yet.
 I am trying to decide if this will take a new JSON or if the information can be added to the business-data file.

 3: I successfully built the props going from CategoriesScreen to SubCategoriesScreen to BusinessListScreen and finally BusinessDetailScreen, but I have tried to build it again and I cannot do it.
 My big problem is that I do not completely understand how to pass and receive the props.

-  I would like to learn how the code works.
-Examples:

-  CategoriesScreen, line 17: categoryId: itemData.item.id .
-      Is categoryId something I can create/change, or is it a javascript word?
-      Is itemData something I can create/change, or is it a javascript word?
-      I have seen some tutorials that use only item (not itemData).
-Why is this?

-  SubCategoriesScreen, line 12: const catId = route.params.categoryId; .
-      This is receiving the prop categoryId from CategoriesScreen.
-The word catId can be changed...Correct?

-  SubCategoriesScreen, lines 15-17: const displaySubCategories = SUBCATEGORIES.filter((catItem) => {return catItem.subCategoryIds.indexOf(catId) >= 0;}); .
-       I do not understand any of this.
-Where did the word catItem come from?
-Where did the word subCategoryIds (or sometimes categoryIds) come from?
-       Line 20 is also confusing.

-  InfoDetailScreen.
-See #1, above.

-  Passing information from horizontal flatlist.
-See #2, above.